sdpython/jupytalk/_doc/sphinxdoc/source/2016/pydata2016.rst

   even if you close your laptop at anytime.
 * `Re6st <https://lab.nexedi.com/nexedi/re6stnet>`_: Resilient, Scalable, IPv6 Network,
   find routes between two locations in Internet.
-According to the speaker, it is much more reliable than standard routing which always takes the paths.
+According to the speaker, it is much more reliable than standard routing which always takes the same paths.
   It is like taking small roads instead of highways.
 * `neoppod <https://lab.nexedi.com/nexedi/neoppod>`_:
   NEO is a distributed, redundant and scalable implementation of ZODB API.